Types

 [scalar 2.0] ; Scalar (explicit entry)

-Float literals can still multiply/divide dimensional values as scalar multipliers.
-The no-dimensionless rule only applies to the output of dimensional arithmetic.
+Float literals can still multiply or divide dimensional values as scalar multipliers.
+The no-dimensionless rule applies only to the output of dimensional arithmetic.

 Physics as Effects

-Physical constants and material properties are algebraic effects.
-Swap assumptions by changing handlers.
-This lets the same analysis code run with different materials, gravity, or simulation backends.
+Physical constants and material properties are not baked in; they are algebraic effects.
+Change a handler and you change an assumption, which lets one piece of analysis code run against different materials, a different gravity, or a different simulation backend.

 [handle [design-beam 10.0kN 5.0m]